amnn/typed-geomlab-report/report.md

   $\overline{\Gamma}(\tau) = \forall\alpha_1,\ldots,\alpha_n\ldotp\tau$ where $\alpha_1,\ldots,\alpha_n$ are all the variables that appear free in $\tau$ but do not appear in the domain of $\Gamma$.
 \end{definition}

-We extend the algorithm, to deal with literals, recursion, sequencing, conditionals, and case expressions for our needs.
+We extend the algorithm for our needs, to deal with literals, recursion, sequencing, conditionals, and case expressions.
 For the most part these extensions are the common ones used by most practical implementations of HM, so we touch on only a few below.

+\textbf{Algorithm W:}

 $(\mathbb{S},\tau)\gets\mathcal{W}(\Gamma\vdash t)$ where
 \begin{enumerate}[(i)]